What is magnet fishing?

 Firstly, wear protective gloves to shield your hands from any sharp or rusty objects that may be retrieved from the water.

 Stay vigilant and aware of your surroundings at all times.
-Be mindful of water currents, slippery surfaces, and potential hazards both in and out of the water.
+Be mindful of water currents, slippery surfaces, and potential hazards in and out of the water.

 Before casting your magnet, double-check that all equipment is securely fastened and in good condition.